Scala Enumerations

 Introduction to Scala enumerations

 Enumerations can be very useful when we want to create discrete set of items.
 Often these items help us to differentiate a run time instances having the same base class.
-Scala provides an Enumeration
+Scala provides an Enumeration helper class that we can use to create enumerations[1].

-helper class to help us create enumerations.
+Scala does not have enumerated types [1].
+In contrast, it provides the Enumeration helper class to help us create enumerations.
 This is shown in the code snippet below

 object Element extends Enumeration{